zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 ----

-To use Ice for .NET, you can either copy the .NET assemblies to the directory of your executable, use the DEVPATH environment variable, or add the .NET assemblies to the Global Assembly Cache (GAC).
+To use Ice for .NET, you can either copy the .NET assemblies to the directory of your executable or add the .NET assemblies to the Global Assembly Cache (GAC).

 - Copying the Ice for .NET assemblies to the executable directory is the simplest solution.